 The Planning Collection Group consists of those processes performed to establish the total scope of the effort, define and refine the objectives, and develop the course of action required to attain those objectives.

-In the Planning Collection Group the preparations are made to collect or create data.
+In the Planning Collection Group, the preparations are made to collect or create data.
 This could include:

 the design and assembly of the components of the information system;